 If you’ve already completed some high school or college courses and are interested in continuing your education with Penn Foster, you may be wondering if you must start all over.
 Or, if you’re a Penn Foster student taking courses to get a head start on a degree, you might be wondering if you’ll lose those credits if you transfer to another college.
 To better understand how transfer credits work to and from Penn Foster, check out this guide!

-Whether you’re a traditional-age student, a parent hoping to homeschool their child, or an adult learner who needs to finish their diploma, Penn Foster High School has you covered.
+Whether you’re a traditional-age student, a parent hoping to enroll their child in online high school, or an adult learner who needs to finish their diploma, Penn Foster High School has you covered.
 Our flexible, online classes allow you to study at the pace that works best for you and your schedule.
 But you may be hesitating to get started because you’re not sure you want to repeat classes you’ve done before.
 Is starting over really worth it?

 The good news is that you don’t necessarily have to start your high school studies from scratch; if you’ve completed grades at another school in the past, you might have a few classes you can transfer in!
 Some things to keep in mind about how our expert transcript evaluators determine what classes transfer and what don’t.

 - Your school.
 We can only accept transfer credits from regionally accredited high schools.
 All public schools have this accreditation, but some private schools may not, so it’s best to double check before sending transcripts in for review.

 - The grades you completed.
 We can only accept credits for classes you completed during a full school year.
 For example, if you completed the 9th and 10th grade, but left high school in the middle of 11th grade, more than likely, you’ll have transfer classes from the first two years, but not the third.
 This is because schools have different systems for breaking down the year, from quarters to trimesters.
 Leaving in the middle of a year may mean you didn’t fully complete the coursework needed for transferring the class.